Trump ratchets up 'fake news' rally cry overseas during UK visit

 Even when he's thousands of miles from home, President Trump defaults back to his "fake news" insult whenever it's convenient or politically expedient.

-On Friday, he deployed the term against a surprise target -- a British newspaper owned by his ally Rupert Murdoch.
+On Friday, he deployed the term against a surprise target -- a British newspaper owned by his ally Rupert Murdoch -- along with two US-based networks, CNN and NBC.

+The White House Correspondents Association chastised the president in a statement later in the day.

+"Saying a news organization isn't real doesn't change the facts and won't stop us from doing our jobs," the association said.

-Trump dismissed The Sun newspaper as an example of "fake news," hours after giving an exclusive interview to the same paper for its Friday cover story.
+At a press conference on Friday, Trump dismissed The Sun newspaper as an example of "fake news," hours after giving an exclusive interview to the same paper for its Friday cover story.

 In the 28-minute-long interview, Trump made comments critical of British prime minister Theresa May's Brexit plan.
 The shocking remarks dominated news coverage in the UK and the US as Trump began a day of meetings with May on Friday.

-At a joint news conference with May, Trump was asked about the jabs.
+So reporters asked Trump about the jabs at a joint news conference with May.
 He accused The Sun of leaving out his positive comments about May.

 "It's called fake news," he said.